 - WAN MAC Address This field displays the current MAC address of the Internet port.
-If your ISP requires you to register the MAC address, please enter the correct MAC address into this field in XX-XX-XX-XX-XX format (X is any hexadecimal digit). - Your PC's MAC Address This field displays the MAC address of the PC that is managing the Router.
-If the MAC address is required, you can click the Clone MAC Address To button and this MAC address will fill in the WAN MAC Address field.
+If your ISP requires you to register the MAC address, please enter the correct MAC address into this field in XX-XX-XX-XX-XX format (X is any hexadecimal digit). - Your PC's MAC Address This field displays the MAC address of the PC that is managing the router.
+If the MAC address is required, you can click the Clone MAC Address button and this MAC address will fill in the WAN MAC Address field.

 Click Restore Factory MAC to restore the MAC address of Internet port to the factory default value.
+Click the Save button to save your settings.